Miami Personal Injury Cases

 The amount of money you receive may be limited by law.
 In Florida, state law caps the amount of punitive damages you can win.
 In most personal injury cases, the state’s limit is three times the amount of compensatory damages, or $500,000 — whichever is higher.

 Depending on the details of your case, it also may be possible to reach a settlement with the responsible party rather than going to court.
 When you agree to a monetary settlement, you receive compensation for your injuries without going through a potentially lengthy trial.
-Your personal injury attorney will advise you on the chances of winning a case through litigation and whether a settlement offer is favorable to you.
+Your personal injury lawyer in Miami FL will advise you on the chances of winning a case through litigation and whether a settlement offer is favorable to you.

 Knowledgeable, Aggressive Representation

 If you’ve been injured in an accident, it’s important to work with attorneys who can deliver results, protect your rights and win the compensation you deserve.
-For a consultation with an experienced personal injury attorney, please contact Kaire & Heffernan, LLC.
+For a consultation with an experienced personal injury attorney in Miami FL, please contact Kaire & Heffernan, LLC.